Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 For the first five years, the missionaries were entirely isolated.
-One complained (Bliss, p.
-42): "Not a naive boy or girl, man or woman, can we get to do anything for us."
-Finally, in 1856 they had a bit of luck: "On taking up a stray paper brought by a trading vessel, we noticed that we are to have a mission vessel.
-On reading this, our hearts bounded with job.
+One complained that "Not a native boy or girl, man or woman, can we get to do anything for us."
+Finally, in 1856 the missionaries had a bit of luck: "On taking up a stray paper brought by a trading vessel, we noticed that we are to have a mission vessel.
+On reading this, our hearts bounded with joy.
 We blessed God that our prayers were being answered...."
 The ship in question was the Morning Star, launched in Boston and setting sail to Micronesia.
+(Bliss, p.
+42)

 Near Rohnkitti, a road penetrates deep into the heart of the island, then dead-ends.
 Here's a house along the way.

 Along with canned fish, spam, and toothpaste, the storekeeper has two computers.